slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On past and memory

-You are your memory but *let go* your past [failures](#on-mistakes-and-failure).
+You are your memory but let go your past [failures](#on-mistakes-and-failure).
 They are meant to guide you, not to define you or determine your future.
+The people who struggle most are the ones who can’t accept the incessant unfairness of life.
+They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

 > *'Half of the game is learning how to forget events in the past that eat away at you and cloud your reason.'*